 In most cases, when your home or small business falls victim to flooding, you’ll be throwing a lot of ruined electronics out.
-But what about your water-damaged hard drive, with your tax documents and family photos on it?
-If you want the best chance to get your data back, here are a few do’s and don’t’s for handling your water-damaged hard drive before you send it to us for a data recovery evaluation.
+But what about the water-damaged hard drive from your PC or server with your important documents and irreplaceable family photos on it?
+If you want the best chance to get your data back, here are a few do’s and don’t’s for handling your hard drive.

 It is very important to act quickly and keep a level head in these situations.
 A lot of common-sense ideas on how to treat waterlogged electronics can have disastrous consequences when you have a water-damaged hard drive on your hands.

 Water and electronics just don’t mix.
 Just about every component of your computer or server can short out if it gets wet while running, which means you’ll have to replace the damaged components.